Jean Royère: Early life and education

-Jean Royère was born in Paris in 1902 to Léonce Royère, a high-ranking official at the Paris Préfecture, and Marguerite Niers, who came from a family that had relocated from Lorraine to Vienna after the Franco-Prussian War.
-Jean's upbringing was marked by a rigorous discipline and a carefully controlled environment.
+His father was a high-ranking official at the Paris Police Prefecture and originally from Brittany.
+His maternal family was originally from Lorraine and moved to Vienna, then Austria-Hungary, after the Franco-Prussian War.
+His upbringing was marked by a rigorous discipline and a carefully controlled environment.

 He attended several prestigious secondary schools, including Condorcet, Fénelon, and Sainte-Marie-de-Monceau, where he received a formal education.
 Following his secondary education, Jean pursued law studies, which included a period at Cambridge University in the United Kingdom.